Object Description

 Origin

-Kandilis are lamps that hang in front of icons in orthodox churches and in personal homes of orthodox christians.
-They traditionally are lit with oil and are lit once a day.
-The flame represents Christs sacrifice and the eternal mercy of God.
+Kandilis are lamps that hang in front of icons in Orthodox churches and personal homes of Orthodox Christians.
+They are traditionally lit with oil and are lit once a day.
+The flame represents Christ's sacrifice and the eternal mercy of God.

-Kandilis typicall ytend to be silver but in some cases have a round glass bulb in a variety of colors.
+Kandilis typically tends to be silver but in some cases has a round glass bulb in a variety of colors.

 Rights and Reproduction